simonspa/corryvreckan/src/modules/ClusteringSpatial/README.md

 **Status**: Functioning

 ### Description
-This module clusters the input data of a detector without individual hit timestamps (such as Timepix1 or CLICpix).
+This module clusters the input data of a detector without individual hit timestamps.
 The clustering method only uses positional information: charge-weighted centre of gravity calculation using touching neighbours method, and no timing information.
-If the pixel information is binary (i.e. no valid charge-equivalent information is available, all pixels are weighed equally).
+If the pixel information is binary (i.e. no valid charge-equivalent information is available), the arithmetic mean is calculated for the position.
 These clusters are stored on the clipboard for each device.

 ### Parameters
 No parameters are used from the configuration file.